The Black Knight (film): Production

 Donald Sinden, then a contract star for the Rank Organisation at Pinewood Studios, had a permanent dressing room in the same block as Ladd's.
 He said "(Ladd) brought in his entourage a double-come-stunt man who bore an uncanny resemblance to him.
 The double did all the long shots, most of the medium shots and even appeared in two-shots when the hero had his back to the camera.
 The 'star' only did eleven days work in the entire film.
 He was extremely short in stature and unless he was alone, the camera could never show his feet, because if he was stationary he was standing on a box; if walking, the other actors were in specially dug troughs or ditches and for anything between, all other actors were required to stand with their legs apart and their knees bent."

 The title tune for the film was "The Whistling Gypsy".
 For this purpose it was given new lyrics by its songwriter, Leo Maguire, and Elton Hayes, who sang it in the film.

 The budget was £297,728 plus an additional budget of $450,000 to cover the cost of Ladd, Broccoli and Allen, and director Garnett.

 Assessments

 One critic, Jeffrey Richards, thought Ladd badly miscast, "playing the part like a tired American businessman prevailed upon to take the lead in a revival of Merrie England".
 By contrast Andrews and Bushell "played their parts for all and more than they were worth, giving every one of the pseudo-archaic line (e.g., 'Away with him, his presence doth offend our sense of honour') the full treatment: resonant Shakespearean delivery and Lyceum flourishes".

+Filmink argued "it has an entertaining story and strong support cast, but Ladd looks too American, too old, too puffy, too obviously playing a role where his heart’s not in it, too silly in armour, and with a bad haircut."

 A lot of footage from this film was re-used in the low-budget, 1963 matinée film Siege of the Saxons, which is also set in Arthurian times – even the short-sleeved signature armour of the Black Knight reappears for the sake of continuity.